vojtechmasa/docker-samba-ad-dc/README.md

 This repository is unmaintained.
 Check if one of the forks are up to date.

-Run these commands to start the container
+Run these commands to build, start and stop the container
 ```
 docker build -t samba-ad-dc .
 docker run --privileged -v ${PWD}/samba:/var/lib/samba  -e "SAMBA_DOMAIN=SAMDOM" -e "SAMBA_REALM=SAMDOM.EXAMPLE.COM" --name dc1 --dns 127.0.0.1 -d samba-ad-dc